CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 #### Memory

 You can customize RAM (in MB) with the `memory` option:

 ```
 "server" [os="generic/ubuntu2404"  memory="2048"]
 ```

 ### Examples

 Labs in the [Demo Marketplace](https://air.nvidia.com/demos) are maintained with external GitLab repositories.
 Here you can find the `topology.dot` file used to build the lab and use it as a reference.
 To access the files, select **Documentation** on any lab in the Demo Marketplace.
-It will direct you to the demo's GitLab repository for the lab, where you can download the `.dot` file used for the demo's topology.
+It will direct you to the demo's GitLab repository for the lab, where you can download the `.dot` file used for the demo topology.

 ### Upload a DOT File

 To upload a DOT file to Air, navigate to [air.nvidia.com/simulations](https://air.nvidia.com/simulations).

 1. Select **Create Simulation**.
-2. Enter a name for the simulation.
+2. Provide a name for the simulation.
 3. Select **DOT** as the type.
 4. Upload the file to the UI.
 5. (Optional) Assign the simulation to an [organization](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/).
 6. (Optional) Add a [ZTP scripts](#ztp-scripts).
      1. Select **Apply ZTP Template**.
      2. Enter your ZTP script.
 A default script is prefilled to help you get started.
-7. (Optional) Click **Advanced** and provide an out-of-band management server configuration script that executes on the `oob-mgmt-server` when the simulation is started.
+7. (Optional) Click **Advanced** and provide an out-of-band management server configuration script that executes on the `oob-mgmt-server` when the simulation starts.
 8. Click **Create**.

-Air will build a custom topology based on the DOT file.
+Air builds a custom topology based on the DOT file.

 {{<img src="/images/guides/nvidia-air/CreateADOT.png" alt="">}}

-## Import a Topology via API
+## Import a Topology with the API

-You can import JSON formatted topologies via API.
+You can import JSON formatted topologies through the API.

 {{< tabs "TabID110 ">}}
 {{< tab "Example 1">}}

-The following topology defines two nodes (`node-1` and `node-2`) connected to each other via their respective `eth1` interfaces.
+The following topology defines two nodes (`node-1` and `node-2`) connected to each other through `eth1` interfaces.
 The out-of-band management network is enabled by default.

 ```
 {